SRT31/high-speed-camera/README.md

 - **External ADC** – Converts the analog signal from the UV sensor to a digital format.
 - **HDMI Display** – Displays the slow-motion playback of the recorded footage.
 - **Physical Buttons (Play / Pause / Reset)** – Used for user interaction with playback.

 ## Optimizing Capture Speed

-To record the fast polymerization reaction, we had to increase the camera's frame rate.
+To successfully capture the fast polymerization reaction, the system must record a short, intense event that completes in under 100 milliseconds.
+Standard camera configurations are inadequate for such timing, so we needed to significantly increase the camera’s frame rate.

-Since the Raspberry Pi Camera Module v2 has a rolling shutter and limited frame rate at full resolution, we minimized the image height to only 64 rows.
-By reducing the height and increasing the analog gain, we achieved a frame rate of approximately 975 fps.
-This allowed us to capture the entire UV-triggered reaction within a 100ms burst.
+The Raspberry Pi Camera Module v2 uses a **rolling shutter**, meaning it reads each frame line by line (row by row) from top to bottom, rather than capturing the entire image at once.
+As a result, the time it takes to capture a full frame is directly proportional to the number of rows.
+By reducing the **vertical resolution** (height) of the image, the camera completes each frame readout more quickly — allowing for much higher frame rates.

+In our configuration, we reduced the image height to only 64 rows using the `-h 64` flag.
+This trade-off results in a narrow horizontal viewing band, but enables the camera to reach approximately 975 frames per second when combined with increased analog gain and optimized sensor parameters.
+Reducing the **width** of the image, on the other hand, has negligible impact on performance, since each row is still read as a unit.
+Therefore, vertical reduction is the most effective method for achieving high-speed capture with this sensor.

-The captured frames were then stored in RAM and later processed into a slow motion video using frame by frame timing.
+The resulting frames were buffered in RAM to ensure minimal write delays, and later processed into a slow-motion video using precise timing information for synchronization.

+---

 ## Frame Processing and Output

-We used the open-source `raspiraw` tool to capture raw Bayer frames directly from the Raspberry Pi Camera Module v2.
-By minimizing the image height and optimizing sensor parameters, we achieved a frame rate of approximately **975 fps**.

-Captured frames were converted to `.tiff` format using `dcraw`, and then compiled into a synchronized slow-motion video using `ffmpeg`, based on the original timestamp data.
+We used the open-source `raspiraw` tool to capture raw Bayer-format frames directly from the Raspberry Pi Camera Module v2.
+Captured frames were converted to `.tiff` format using `dcraw`, and then compiled into a synchronized slow-motion video using `ffmpeg`, referencing the original timestamps.

+This pipeline allowed us to reconstruct the short, high-speed event into a temporally stretched video that reveals details not visible at normal playback speeds.

-Currently, the recorded frames appear **too dark** due to limited lighting during testing.
-We are experimenting with different lighting conditions,
-but in the **actual exhibit**, a strong UV flash is present during the reaction — so additional lighting may **not** be necessary in the final setup.
+Currently, the recorded frames appear dark due to limited lighting during initial testing.
+We are experimenting with improved lighting conditions, but expect that the final exhibit setup — which includes a strong UV flash — will provide sufficient illumination without the need for supplemental light sources.

 ---

-### System Testing Update
+## System Testing Update

-To evaluate the high-speed capture pipeline before testing the actual polymerization reaction, we conducted a preliminary run using a simple scene  a rotating fan under dim lighting conditions.
+To evaluate the high-speed capture pipeline before testing the actual polymerization reaction, we conducted a preliminary run using a simple scene: a rotating fan under dim indoor lighting.

 **[View sample capture](https://drive.google.com/file/d/1PzW4zkaScqAXy1D3jOnbjnEaSPEWVI3p/view)**

 This recording confirms that the system can detect and respond to visual motion and brief light changes, even under minimal illumination.
-Although the frames appear dark, the capture timing and buffering logic worked as expected.
+Although the frames appear dark, the capture timing and buffering logic performed as expected.

 ---

-### Outdoor Lighting Test
+## Outdoor Lighting Test

 To verify that the camera performs well under stronger lighting conditions, we conducted an outdoor test using daylight and a stream of water as the subject.
-The goal was to ensure that the system reliably captures fast motion when illumination is sufficient.
+The goal was to ensure that the system reliably captures fast motion when sufficient illumination is available.

-To achieve high frame rates (around 660 fps), we reduced the vertical resolution to only 64 rows using the `-h 64` flag.
-This significantly increases the frame rate, as the Raspberry Pi Camera Module v2 uses a **rolling shutter**, which reads out the image **row by row**, rather than capturing the whole frame at once.
-Reducing the number of **rows** directly reduces the readout time, enabling higher capture speeds.
-In contrast, reducing the **width** (number of columns per row) has much less effect on performance.
-As a result, rotating the camera 90 degrees and reducing the height is a common technique to capture fast vertical motion like falling water.

-While this configuration improves timing, it limits the visible portion of the scene to a narrow horizontal (or vertical, if rotated) band' similar to looking through a thin slit.
-This trade-off requires careful physical alignment to ensure that the subject is within the visible area.
+This test reused the same optimized capture configuration, with a vertical resolution of 64 rows and a frame rate of approximately 660 fps.
+Due to the limited frame height, the visible portion of the scene is reduced to a narrow horizontal band, requiring careful alignment of the subject within this region.
+In this case, the camera was sometimes rotated or inverted to better align the subject vertically within the reduced frame.

-#### Sample Captures
+### Sample Captures

 1. **[Sample 1 – Stream falling vertically](https://drive.google.com/file/d/1tkDQBM2TiiqNo0x5NmPXNWECEWIrQ5F-/view)**
    The water stream is clearly visible as droplets fall, although the image appears upside down due to the camera being physically inverted.
-Despite this, the capture demonstrates that even in this orientation, the system successfully records fast vertical motion within the limited frame height.
+Despite this, the capture demonstrates that the system successfully records fast vertical motion within the limited frame height.

 2. **[Sample 2 – Droplets hitting the ground](https://drive.google.com/file/d/1HDNrdlW91r2VxZYlnDlstKxNU1lgPaSQ/view)**
    After correcting the camera orientation, the main water stream was missed due to imperfect horizontal alignment within the reduced frame height.
-However, droplets that rebounded off the ground were still captured, demonstrating motion detection even near the edges of the frame.
+However, droplets that rebounded off the ground were still captured, demonstrating motion detection near the frame edges.

 3. **[Sample 3 – Less successful attempt](https://drive.google.com/file/d/1XEx5hrPEJuywzcE6ZUDVG6fwlSdQVgLJ/view)**
-   This capture was less successful, but still demonstrates the system’s ability to detect fast motion.
-At this stage, we chose not to focus on further precision, as the results are sufficient to validate overall functionality before tuning the system for the exhibit setup.
+   This capture was less successful, but still verifies the system’s ability to detect and record motion.
+At this stage, we chose not to further fine-tune alignment, as the results were sufficient to validate the functionality ahead of exhibit-specific testing.

 ## Next Steps